steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         Far fewer code will need to be written and maintained.
         Auth0 provides an excellend dashboard with analytics.
         API authorization will be supported.
-        The TestAuthorization middleware can be removed.
-        Questions
-            Can the Test environment be deprecated?

     Review Core error handling.
         https://andrewlock.net/re-execute-the-middleware-pipeline-with-the-statuscodepages-middleware-to-create-custom-error-pages/